Child Custody Law in Maryland

 Parenting Plan Requirements

 If parents will have shared custody, they must create a Parenting Agreement that addresses the logistical issues of raising their children.
-The goal is to minimize interruptions to your child’s life and reduce the chances of miscommunication between the parents.
-For example, the parenting plan must address;
+The goal is to minimize interruptions in a child’s life and reduce miscommunication between parents.
+Parenting plans must address issues such as;

 - Transportation arrangements

-- Schedule for other types of access, such as phone calls and video chats
+- Schedule for other types of access, like phone and video calls

 - Pick-up and drop-off dates and times